SEUH/puth-docs/docs/index.md

 ## Why Puth

 Puth solves the problem of being able to run browser tests in any programming language.
 It does this by providing a very simple api that can be used to control Puth.
+There is also the Puth GUI which lets you look into what Puth is doing.

 ## Easy to use and clean to write